-As of March 7, 2018, we operated 91 Chuy's restaurants located in the following states:
+As of December 30, 2018, we operated 100 Chuy's restaurants located in the following states:

 LOCATION NUMBER OF RESTAURANTS

 Alabama 2

 Arkansas 3

-Colorado 2
+Colorado 3

-Florida 8
+Florida 12

 Georgia 4

-Illinois 2
+Illinois 3

 Indiana 2

 Louisiana 1

 Kentucky 4

-Kansas 1
+Kansas 2

 Maryland 2

 Missouri 1

 North Carolina 4

-Ohio 4
+Ohio 5

 Oklahoma 3

 South Carolina 1

 Tennessee 6

-Texas 35
+Texas 36

 Virginia 6

-Total 91
+Total 100

-As of March 7, 2018 we have also signed leases and are in development for 10 additional restaurants in New Tampa, Doral, Kendall and Miami, Florida; Orland Park, Illinois; Lakewood and Greenwood Village, Colorado; Houston, Texas; Overland Park, Kansas and Huntsville, Alabama.
+As of December 30, 2018 we have also signed leases and are in development for five additional restaurants one in Colorado Springs, Colorado; one in Huntsville, Alabama; one in Hamburg, Kentucky; one in Houston, Texas; and one in Columbus, Ohio.
 We lease all of the land, parking lots and buildings used in our restaurant operations under various long-term operating lease agreements.
+In addition to these leased properties, we purchased one lot for development in Carmel, Indiana.
 For additional information regarding our obligations under our leases, see Note 9 to our Consolidated Financial Statements.

 All of our restaurant leases provide for base (fixed) rent, plus the majority provide for additional rent based on gross sales (as defined in each lease agreement) in excess of a stipulated amount, multiplied by a stated percentage.
 A significant percentage of our restaurant leases also provide for periodic escalation of minimum annual rent either based upon increases in the Consumer Price Index or a pre-determined schedule.
 Typically, the initial lease term is 10 or 15 years in length with two to three five-year extension options.
-The initial terms of our leases currently expire between 2019 and 2039.
+The initial terms of our leases currently expire between 2021 and 2039.
 We are also generally obligated to pay certain real estate taxes, insurances, common area maintenance charges and various other expenses related to the properties.
 Our corporate headquarters is also leased and is located at 1623 Toomey Road, Austin, Texas 78704.
-We subleased additional office space from certain related parties to expand our corporate headquarters in fiscal year 2017.